-Welcome to Google remarketing technology: a powerful way to remind customers of your presence and encourage the indecisive to stop by and buy.
+Welcome to remarketing technology: a powerful way to remind customers of your presence and encourage the indecisive to return to your site and buy.

 How does it work?
-When a user visits your pages, a cookie is placed on their computer, which enables ads for your business to be dished up further down the track when they browse other sites.
-More eyeball time, more awareness for prospects that have already shown an interest in your offering – and more opportunities to seal a sale.
+When a user visits your pages, a cookie is placed on their computer, enabling ads for your business to be served up when they browse other sites containing compatible advertising modules.

-Do you offer customers a discount, small gift or occasional freebie for bringing their business to you, not your competitor down the road?
+Do you offer customers a discount, small gift or occasional freebie for bringing their business to you instead of your competitor down the road?
 If not, is it time you started?

 A well-run loyalty scheme can acknowledge and reward repeat customers and create opportunities for you to increase the size and frequency of their spend.

-And forget stamps on a card – the rise of the smartphone and the accompanying mobile technology revolution has seen loyalty programs go high-tech.
-Businesses can now choose from a slew of programs and apps to help them cosy up to their regulars and remind them how much their business is valued.
+Forget stamps on a card.
+The rise of the smartphone and the accompanying mobile technology revolution has seen loyalty programs go high-tech.
+Businesses can now choose from a slew of apps – such as Stocard, Stamp Me, or Zippy – to help them cosy up to their regulars and remind them how much their business is valued.

+Failing to respond quickly enough may lose you a customer.
 A fast response is a good response.
-Integrating all your channels of communication can improve your ability to offer a response – and up the odds of customers viewing their interaction with you as a positive one.
+Integrating all of your channels of communication can improve your ability to offer a response – and up the odds of customers viewing their interaction with you as a positive one.